krehfeld/nest/README.txt

 NEST is a R package to analyze Non-Equally Spaced Timeseries

 License
-* private * in the STACY group & collaborators (plan to publish officially... eventually)
+Private within the STACY group and collaborators (no warranty).

 Installation